apache/incubator-crail-website/_posts/blog/2017-08-23-crail-metadata.md

 Let us now summarize the number of IOPS of all three systems in one plot below.
-For a fair comparison, Crail runs only one namenode for this experiments and we compare the results to RAMCloud with one coordinator and one sotrage server (without replication as described above) and the one namenode instance of HDFS.
+For a fair comparison, Crail runs only one namenode for this experiments and we compare the results to RAMCloud with one coordinator and one storage server (without replication as described above) and the one namenode instance of HDFS.
 We see that Crail's single namenode can handle a much bigger number of RPCs compared to the other two systems (remember that Crail can run multiple namenodes and we measured a number of IOPS